thenewmona/monas-arcade-game/Notes.md

 (anonymous) @ engine.js:171
 (anonymous) @ engine.js:194
-with help from Mayguen on slack figure out that i forgot the (x,y) in the enemy function on line 7
+with help from Mayguen on slack figure out that i forgot the (x,y) in the enemy function on line 7 9/28/2018 created a collsion branch of my work worked with Ryan's walkthorugh on the arcade game to try and grasp the collision function also reveiwed Matt's tutorial on the collision

+created a new appJS folder mattWT, to try and figure out this collision thing